 The First Go-To

-Here at TheHardwareHut.com we carry a solid hardwood Alder breadboard by Woodfold in three widths, 16″, 18″, and 24″.
+Here at TheHardwareHut.com, we carry a solid hardwood Alder breadboard by Woodfold in three widths: 16″, 18″, and 24″.
 They are all 22″ long and 3/4″ thick.
-The nifty thing about ours is that there is a finger pull on both ends with two different wood species so you can decide which fits best with your cabinets.
-One end is Alder, the other end is Oak.
-Woodfold apply’s an FDA approved sealant to the permanently laminated breadboard to resist moisture penetration.
+The nifty thing about ours is that there is a finger pull on both ends, with two different wood species so you can decide which fits best with your cabinets.
+One end is Alder, and the other end is Oak.
+Woodfold applies an FDA-approved sealant to the permanently laminated breadboard.
+This helps resist moisture penetration.